SICILIAN LANGUAGE LESSONS START SEPTEMBER 2021!

 Learn Sicilian | CCI Buffalo

-Centro Culturale Italiano di Buffalo is pleased to announce our first Sicilian language lessons in September of 2021!
+Centro Culturale Italiano di Buffalo is pleased to announce our first Sicilian language lesson in September of 2021!

 Class cost is as follows: